syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

-> Also completely remove the already referred scripts and themes within the **environment** tag.
+N> Also completely remove the already referred scripts and themes within the **environment** tag.
 The order of the reference to the script files made in the above section should be maintained in the same manner as mentioned above.

 I> Since the **jquery-1.11.3.min.js** file is referred explicitly in the application, therefore make sure that your application doesn’t refer to any other jQuery versions multiple times, which will cause the script error.
 Make sure that the jQuery scripts are not again referred through bundles in **_Layout.cshtml** file.

-* Then add **ScriptManager** to end of the body tag in the **layout.cshtml** page.
+*  Add **ScriptManager** to the bottom of the **layout.cshtml** page.
 The ScriptManager used to place our control initialization script in the page.